Study in Lebanon

-QualificationsEach university will have their own entry requirements, but it will usually include the completion of secondary education (12 years minimum).
-In some cases a university will need you to do a foundation year to fulfill their qualification requirements.
+QualificationsEach university will have its own entry requirements, but it will usually include the completion of secondary education (12 years minimum).
+In some cases, a university will need you to do a foundation year to fulfill their qualification requirements.

 English language testsIf the language of instruction of your chosen program is English, you will need to have an English language proficiency test result such as TOEFL or IELTS.

 It’s likely that you’ll need a visa to stay in Lebanon for an extended period of time.
 As the process differs per country, you’ll need to contact your local consulate or embassy who will help you with the process.

 Once in Lebanon, students need to obtain a residence permit before their visa that they traveled to Lebanon on expires.
 Getting a residence permit can take two months to issue and universities can advise on the process and document requirements.Lebanon student visa requirements

 - Choose a university and program in Lebanon